Zaptopod4001/TilemapToMesh/README.md

 # Classes

 ## TilemapToMesh.cs
-Editor script which creates the Tilemap to mesh window, also contains the mesh creation code.
+Editor script which creates the Tilemap to mesh window, also contains mesh creation code.
 I won't warn more about using this script as you shouldn't be using it.

-## About
+# About
-I created tilemap to mesh converter for myself, as I needed at some point.
+I created tilemap to mesh converter for myself, as I needed such functionality once.

-## Copyright
+# Copyright
 Created by Sami S. use of any kind without a written permission from the author is not allowed.
 But feel free to take a look.